Model Tampering Attacks Enable More Rigorous Evaluations of LLM Capabilities: Introduction: Limitations of Input-Output Evaluations

-We propose using \emph{model tampering} attacks, which allow for adversarial modifications to the model's weights or latent activations, in addition to evaluating systems under input-space attacks (see \Cref{fig:fig1}).
-We attempt to answer two questions, each corresponding to a different threat model: \begin{itemize} \item \textbf{Question 1: How vulnerable are LLMs to model tampering attacks?} Answering this helps us understand how model tampering attacks can be used to study risks from models that are open-source,\footnote{It may seem obvious that model tampering attacks are needed to realistically assess threats from open-source models.
+\textbf{Question 1: How vulnerable are LLMs to model tampering attacks?} Answering this helps us understand how model tampering attacks can be used to study risks from models that are open-source,\footnote{It may seem obvious that model tampering attacks are needed to realistically assess threats from open-source models.
 However, there is a precedent for developers failing to use them prior to open-source releases.
-For example, before releasing Llama 2 and Llama 3 models, Meta's red-teaming efforts did not reportedly involve model tampering attacks \citep{touvron2023llama, dubey2024llama}.} have fine-tuning APIs, or may be leaked \citep{nevo2024securing}. \item \textbf{Question 2: Can model tampering attacks inform evaluators about LLM vulnerabilities to \textit{unforeseen} input-space attacks?} Answering this will help us understand how model tampering attacks can help assess risks from both open- and closed-source models. \end{itemize}
+For example, before releasing Llama 2 and Llama 3 models, Meta's red-teaming efforts did not reportedly involve model tampering attacks \citep{touvron2023llama, dubey2024llama}.} have fine-tuning APIs, or may be leaked \citep{nevo2024securing}.

+\textbf{Question 2: Can model tampering attacks inform evaluators about LLM vulnerabilities to novel input-space attacks?} Answering this will help us understand how model tampering attacks can help assess risks from both open- and closed-source models.

-To answer these questions, we pit state-of-the-art methods for unlearning and safety fine-tuning in LLMs against a suite of input-space and model tampering attacks (\Cref{fig:all}).
+To answer these questions, we pit state-of-the-art methods for unlearning and safety fine-tuning in LLMs against a suite of input-space and model tampering attacks.
 We make four contributions: \begin{enumerate} \item \textbf{Benchmarking:} We benchmark 8 unlearning methods and 9 safety fine-tuned LLMs, each against 11 capability elicitation attacks. \item \textbf{Science of robustness:} We show that LLM resilience to a variety of capability elicitation attacks lies on a low-dimensional robustness subspace. \item \textbf{Evaluation methodology:} We show that the success of some model tampering attacks correlates with that of held-out input-space attacks.
 We also find that few-shot fine-tuning attacks can empirically be used to conservatively over-estimate a model's robustness to held-out input-space threats. \item \textbf{Model suite:} To facilitate further research, we release a set of 64 models trained using 8 methods to unlearn dual-use biology knowledge at varying degrees of strength at \href{https://huggingface.co/LLM-GAT}{https://huggingface.co/LLM-GAT}. \end{enumerate}